build-trust/ockam/implementations/rust/vault/readme-nostd.md

 ## Notes, Loose Ends, and Bugs

-* vault config is only partially feature selectable for nostd-stm32f4 the configuration will not build without modification of Cargo.toml rand dependency configuration.
+* FIXED: vault config is only partially feature selectable for nostd-stm32f4 the configuration will not build without modification of Cargo.toml rand dependency configuration.

 * the xeddsa also contains modifications that need a cleaner feature toggle between std and no_std modes

-* due to above, the vault with std config builds, but is not tested atm.
+* FIXED: due to above, the vault with std config builds, but is not tested atm.

 * build of this configuration also requires nightly